-Evensong is a short (40-minute) service of choral music, chant, and prayer,

-  sung by the Choristers on the first Sunday of each month at 7:30pm.
+Evensong is a short (40-minute) service of choral music, chant, and prayer, sung by the Choristers on Sundays at 5:00 pm.

-  Evensong is based on the medieval monastic offices of the Roman church (the

-  English Book of Common Prayer combined the multiple hours of observance for

-  the medieval monks into two: matins and evensong), and at its simplest level

-  marks the passing of another day.
+Evensong is based on the medieval monastic offices of the Roman church (the English Book of Common Prayer combined the multiple hours of observance for the medieval monks into two: matins and evensong), and at its simplest level marks the passing of another day.

 Typically sung in the cathedrals and college of England and the Anglican Church, its texts and canticles have provided inspiration over the years for countless musical settings by the finest composers of the English tradition, from Tallis (16th-century) through Michael Finnissy (21st-century).

 As most of the service is sung by the choir on behalf of those present, one can approach this service as one likes: there is little requirement for active participation; one may follow along with the prayer of the service, or merely bask in the music and atmosphere.
 Alan Wilson said of Evensong in the Guardian: